-Here, we’ve found the best deals on a selection of shoes that we have either ridden, or we know the brand and trust in the quality of its product.
-With summer just around the corner, now is a great to bag a bargain and upgrade your old shoes to some serious racing slippers.
+To compose this list of bargains, we have selected shoes that we have either ridden, or brands that we trust.
+With summer just around the corner, now is a great time to bag a bargain and upgrade your old shoes to some serious racing slippers.

 The products featured have been chosen because we know they’re good quality and are an excellent offer at the price we’ve included (at the time of writing).
 Our tech team have unrivalled expertise and years of experience testing new products, so you can trust our recommendations – and we also know what represents a good deal.